Aceee-dev/aceee-dev.github.io/about.md

 Hi there, My name is Anukul Chand and thanks for visiting this page.
 I graduated from [National Institute of Technology,Tiruchirappalli](https://www.nitt.edu/) majoring in `Computer Science and Engineering`.

-In development side, I am interested in `Server Side Development`,`Android App Development` and `Machine learning` respectively.
-I also enjoy doing competitive programming and mainly use platforms like hackerearth,codechef for practising it.
-Currently, I am at home and learning new technologies.
+I am interested in `Android App Development`,  `Server Side Development` and `Machine learning` respectively.
+I also enjoy doing competitive programming and learning new technologies.

-Leaving computer stuff aside I am an avid movie and music lover.
-I also enjoy and adore natural beauty like clouds,mountains,trees and plants.
-Recently started binging anime and finding it amazing.
+Leaving tech stuff aside, I enjoy movie,music,football and badminton.
+I absolutely adore nature and natural beings.